-Bill Cosby guilty on all three counts in indecent assault trial, jury decides
+Bill Cosby guilty on all three counts in indecent assault trial

 What the case was about

 The case against Cosby centered on testimony from Constand, a former employee with Temple University women's basketball team.
-She testified that Cosby, a powerful trustee at Temple, drugged her and sexually assaulted her when she visited his home to ask for career advice.
+She testified that Cosby, a powerful trustee at Temple, drugged her and sexually assaulted her when she visited his home to ask for career advice 14 years ago.

+The trial bore all the bearings of a classic "he said, she said" so common to sexual assault trials.
+Prosecutors had little forensic evidence and relied on the testimony of Constand.
+In addition, five other women testified that Cosby had drugged and then assaulted them decades ago as prosecutors sought to prove Cosby's actions toward Constand were part of a pattern.

-Cosby's defense team argued that their interaction was consensual.
-Constand is a con artist, they argued, who wanted a piece of Cosby's fortune.
+Cosby's defense team launched an aggressive attacks on Constand's credibility and said that their sexual interaction was consensual.
+Constand was a con artist, they argued, who wanted a piece of Cosby's fortune.

 After the trial concluded, Constand left through a side door in the courtroom, walking into a hallway with her arms around two women and a huge smile on her face.